 Open source data exists which can help licensees assess affordability for their Great Britain (GB) customer base and improve their risk assessment for customer interactions.
 Thresholds should be realistic, based on average available income for your customers.
 This should include the Office of National Statistics publications on levels of household income (opens in new tab).

 In considering these thresholds, you should be aware of the difference between ‘disposable income’ and ‘discretionary income’ which refers to the amount left after living costs are taken into account, but it does still include many other unavoidable costs.

 Most people would consider it harmful if they were spending a significant proportion of their discretionary income on gambling.
-We expect that guidance on financial risk will be updated following further consultation on measures to address gambling harm associated with financial risks of binge gambling; clearly unaffordable gambling over time and financial vulnerability.
+This guidance may be updated following further consultation on the requirements to address gambling harm associated with financial risks of binge gambling; clearly unaffordable gambling over time and financial vulnerability.
 Licensees should be considering how they manage those risks now.

-Effective systems and processes would address the key risks we have identified in current licensee practices:
+4.8.
+Record-keeping is part of effective systems and processes and helps to inform evaluation and flag improvements which may be needed to address the key risks we have identified in current licensee practices:

 - processes that are too slow